-On Windows, the user-specific configuration file is
+On Windows, the user-specific configuration file is located in

 This file is used for seeding the random number generator.
 It contains sensitive data and its permissions should be read/write for the user and not accessible for others.
 This file is created the first time the program is run and it is updated automatically.
 You should never need to read or modify this file.

 On Windows, the random seed file is located in